mikimer/LoRa/README.md

 By default, the Multitech mDot is configured to communicate with AT commands at a 115200 baud rate.
 However, we found that errors happened between the mDot and the Arduino when they tried to communitacte that fast, so [here's firmware](assets/mDot_9600_baud.bin?raw=true) (a .bin file) with a slower 9600 baud rate, which works much better.

 Mount the mDot on the mDot USB developer board and then plug it into the USB port on your computer.
+Validate that in terminal:
+`cd /dev`
+`ls`
+`screen /dev/tty.usbmodem 115200`

 On a MacBook it's simple to load the firmware: you drag & drop the .bin file into the mDot's disk image. _(We haven't done this on a Windows PC.
 If Windows is different, please let us know how you loaded the mDot firmware and we'll update the instructions here.)_

+Validate that the
+`screen /dev/tty.usbmodem 9600`

 ![](assets/mDot_dev_board.jpg)